liuxiaozhu01/liuxiaozhu01.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there 👋.
 This is Liu Zujing(刘祖靖), a Master student at [Captain](http://www.captain-whu.com/en/team/) in Wuhan University, China since 2023, advised by [Prof.Gui-song Xia](http://www.captain-whu.com/zh/person/xiaguisong.html) and [Prof.Yuan Gao](https://yuan-gao.net/).
-I obtained my bachelor degree in Computer Science and Technology also in Wuhan University and got the honor degree from Hongyi Honor College.
+I obtained my bachelor degree in Computer Science and Technology also in Wuhan University and got the Honor Degree from Hongyi Honor College.

 I’m currently working on model compression and inference acceleration on LLMs and MLLMs, including:
 - 🔭 Structural Pruning, Knowledge Distillation and Quantization.